Things the viewer should know,

 Unfortunately there are various operating systems out there which have various shortcomings when viewing websites.

 Chromebooks do not support Java at all

 Flash has now been depreciated on most browsers and was never supported on Apple devices.

 The various web browsers in use support (or not) different plug ins and may display the site slightly differently.

-Browser software is being improved all the time so please make sure you have updated your browser to the latest version and if available enable java and flash in your browser.
+Browser software is being improved all the time so please make sure you have updated your browser to the latest version and if available enable java in your browser.
 Most browsers support HTML5 although some may also require you to activate this.